isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-lavalier-mic-for-dslr/index.md

 For videography and photography, you'll require the best wireless lavalier mic for DSLR camera (like for YouTubers).
 They're suitable for churches, conferences, news reporters, podcasting, and sports anchors.

 So, which model or brands of the wireless microphone should you pick to match your style and preferences?
-Lavalier microphone or lapel [mics](https://pestpolicy.com/best-wireless-mic-for-iphone/) that are also flexible for use in other purposes.
+Lavalier microphone or lapel [mics](https://pestpolicy.com/best-wireless-mic-for-iphone/)that are also flexible for use in other purposes.
 Also, they allow hands-free recording, and small-sized and unobtrusive to easily clip on your tie, collar, or shirt.

-You can use them with your [iPhones](https://pestpolicy.com/[best](https://pestpolicy.com/best-condenser-mics-under-300/)-wireless-mic-for-iphone/) and DSLR cameras - check these *vocals microphones. *
+You can use them with your [iPhones](https://pestpolicy.com/[best](https://pestpolicy.com/best-condenser-mics-under-300/)-wireless-mic-for-iphone/)and DSLR cameras - check these *vocals microphones. *

 ##  Reviews: 7 Best Wireless Lavalier Mic for DSLR in 2025